jacobdejean/robo/README.md

 # robo

 A web crawling robot.
-This project is in very early stages.
+This project is in a very early stage.
 Eventually, I intend to transform this into a system that lets you create multiple robots each with its own goal and process.
 They could travel together, or as a group.
 There is no clean or practical code pattern implemented yet.

 Currently this is just a personal proof of concept that navigates to a starting url, then recursively screenshots every link on that page up to a maximum depth.
-It also currently utilizes a local sqlite database for storing the captures.
+It also utilizes a local sqlite database for storing the captures.
 Once this api is abstracted into a library, this screenshotting functionality will be moved to its own 'robo'.

 ## Usage